DiscordantST/Codewars5kyu/README.md

 The most outer function represents the left operand, the most inner function represents the right operand Division should be integer division.
 For example, this should return 2, not 2.666666...: eight(divided_by(three()))

+- Recursive ASCII Fractals:

+DESCRIPTION:
+Fractals are fun to code, so let's make some.

+Your task is to write a function that recursively generates an ASCII fractal.

+The function will take a list[str] representing rows of a seed pattern and an int number of iterations The seed pattern will be a rectangle containing two types of characters, * and .
+Each new iteration, every * in the starting seed is replaced by a copy of the last iteration.
+Empty space is filled with .
+Example for the seed pattern:
+ ***
+ *.*
+ ***
+Input patterns will always be rectangular.
+For values of i < 1 or seeds with rows that are all empty strings, return [].
+Your function will be tested on both fixed and random inputs.
+Tests
+Your solution must be efficient, as random tests will be on up to 9x9 input seeds There are 60 random tests with a seed of size 2 x n (n ranges from 0-9 and there are 5 tests for each value of n, each having i ranging from 0-4)
+There are 25 random tests with seed n x n where n ranges from 5-9. i = 4